 But it’s important to take note of another interesting tidbit that the FAA and NTSB found in their research on plane crashes: 40% of fatalities that did occur happened in crashes that were survivable.
 Close to half of all airplane crash fatalities might have been prevented had passengers taken proper action.

 While the odds of being involved in a plane crash may be slim, they’re not zero.
 If it happened to you, would you know what to do to increase your chances of walking away?
-In today’s post we’re going to offer research-backed advice from Ben Sherwood’s The Survivor’s Club on what you can do to make it out of a plane crash alive.
+In today’s article we’re going to offer research-backed advice from Ben Sherwood’s The Survivor’s Club on what you can do to make it out of a plane crash alive.

 You’ve Only Got 90 Seconds to Get Out

-Understanding this is the key ingredient to surviving, and will frame all the other tips in this post.
+Understanding this is the key ingredient to surviving, and will frame all the other tips in this article.
 If you’ve survived the crash landing, you have a pretty good chance of getting out of the airplane alive.
 But, you only have 90 seconds to do so.

 You see, the thing that kills most passengers in a plane crash isn’t the actual impact, it’s the fire that typically engulfs the plane afterwards.
 Folks may be surprised they survived the impact, and become complacent about other dangers.
 People vastly underestimate how quickly a fire can spread and consume an airplane.
 Surveys show that most people think they actually have about 30 minutes to get out of a burning plane.
 The reality is that it takes, on average, just 90 seconds for a fire to burn through the plane’s aluminum fuselage and consume everything and everyone in it.
 If that sounds scary, it should; you need to be motivated to get your rear end out of the plane!